 Reviews are invited, peer-reviewed articles that highlight, critique and analyse recent important findings in a defined field of basic or translational disease research.
 As well as providing a current, balanced and accessible overview of the topic, the article should discuss future prospects, challenges and outstanding questions.
 Controversial issues should be addressed and treated with unbiased tact.
-Reviews contain a summary of up to 250 words, 3000–6000 words of main text (depending on the topic and at the discretion of the Editor) and 2–5 display items.
+Reviews contain a summary of up to 250 words, up to 5000 words of main text (depending on the topic and at the discretion of the Editor) and 3–5 display items.

 Clinical Puzzles are invited, peer-reviewed articles written by clinicians to describe rare or understudied human diseases, further study of which would often increase knowledge about the mechanisms and treatment of related diseases.
 In many cases, the disease discussed in a Clinical Puzzle lacks a relevant or reliable animal model, so the article is useful for identifying some important research questions for the basic science community and discussing how they could be addressed with existing or new model systems.
 Clinical Puzzles contain a 200-word summary, 2000–4000 words of main text and 1–4 display items.